On a Dowker-type problem for convex disks with almost constant curvature: Introduction

 \begin{Theorem} For any $n \geq 4$ and spindle convex disk $K$, we have $\hat{a}_{n-1}^{B^2}(K) + \hat{a}_{n+1}^{B^2}(K) \leq 2 \hat{a}_n^{B^2}(K)$. \end{Theorem}

-Note that by the results in \cite{BL}, there is no `stability' version of the result of G. Fejes T\'oth and Fodor \cite{TF2015} about the areas of disk-$n$-gons inscribed in a spindle convex disk $K$.
+Note that by the results in \cite{BL}, the result of G. Fejes T\'oth and Fodor \cite{TF2015} about the areas of disk-$n$-gons inscribed in a spindle convex disk $K$ cannot be extended for `slightly perturbed' circles in place of $C$.
 In other words, if $\KK_o^H$ denotes the topological space induced by Hausdorff distance on $\KK_o$, $B^2$ has no neighborhood $U$ in $\KK_o^H$ such that any $C \in U$ satisfies the Dowker Property.
 On the other hand, one may observe that if the boundary of some $C \in \KK_o^H$ has `almost unit curvature' at every point, then $C$ is `close' to $B^2$ with respect to Hausdorff distance, but the converse does not hold even if $C$ is assumed to have $C^2$-class boundary with strictly positive curvature.
 Thus, it is a natural question to ask if any $C \in \KK_o^H$ with almost constant curvature satisfies the Dowker Property or not.